deltachat/deltachat-pages/es/help.md

 ### ¿Qué es un grupo verificado? ¿Por qué es experimental?

-- A verified group is a chat that gurantees safety against an active attacker.
+- A verified group is a chat that guarantees safety against an active attacker.
 All Messages in a verified chat view are e2e-encrypted, and members can join by scanning a "QR invite code".
 All members are thus connected with each other through a chain of invites, which guarantee